jdoleary/Spellmasons/TasksCurrent.md

 ---

-- Support an Overworld between levels so players can choose where to go (and choose the difficulty).
-It makes the game feel like a journey and gives it a setting.

 - "Mind control" spell, changes their faction temporarily?
-- Change clone so that is clones all the targets once, rather than cloning one target as many times as there are empty targets
-- Make websockets respond immediately to the sender to reduce latency
 - Can players still resurrect after being obliterated??
-- Setup steam page
 - Allow some spells, like charge and swap, just interact with initial target?
 - Idea: A discard card that discards the following cards cast and gets you new cards